castor-labs/router/.castor/docs/README.md

 ## Error Handling

 Once you have built all of your routes, we recommend wrapping the router into a `Castor\Http\ErrorHandler`.
-You will need a Psr Response Factory, and passing a logger is highly recommended.
-This will print debugging information as well as normalizing http responses.
+You will need a Psr Response Factory.
+This is so the router can respond on errors and not simply throw exceptions.